SSL Certificate vs SSL Issuer Chain input file

 Could you confirm that that does work for you?

-Updated by Jesse Pepper about 8 years ago
+Updated by Jesse Pepper over 8 years ago

 Yes, sorry for the delayed response, I wanted to confirm a few colleagues that were having trouble now saw my site as trusted.
 Concatenating the files together seems to work just fine.
 In case anyone else is having this issue, you keep the entire contents of each file and just merge them.
 I put the main key first and then the chain.